gabrielagana123/gabrielagana123.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Gabriel Agana Anongwin - Data & HealthTech Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains my professional, one-page portfolio website, hosted for free on GitHub Pages: [gabrielagana123.github.io](https://gabrielagana123.github.io)

+I combine **healthcare expertise** as a Doctor of Pharmacy with **data science and analytics** skills to create innovative solutions in HealthTech, AI, and business intelligence.

+---

-## About This Portfolio Template
+## About This Portfolio

-This portfolio is designed to demonstrate skills in:
+This portfolio showcases my work in:

+- HealthTech innovation and pharmacy operations
 - Data visualization and storytelling
-- Data modeling and analysis
+- Predictive analytics and machine learning
-- Creating interactive, professional dashboards
-- Transforming complex data into actionable insights
+- Transforming complex healthcare and business data into actionable insights

+---

 ## 🚀 Projects

-This template is set up to showcase your best work.
-You can easily customize the project cards in the `index.html` file.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*
+This portfolio highlights some of my key projects:

-### Project Title Two
+### Renolab
-*A brief description of your project, the tools used, and the key insights derived.*
+AI-driven kidney disease prediction and early detection system.
+Uses clinical data and machine learning to identify at-risk patients.

+### Vuzima / Kemia
+Offline-first pharmacy operations system for African pharmacies.
+Helps with inventory tracking, stock-out prevention, and supply chain optimization.

-### Project Title Three
+### Sautiq
-*A brief description of your project, the tools used, and the key insights derived.*
+Media and marketing solutions for smallholder businesses.
+Includes branding, photography, and digital marketing strategies.

+### Other Projects
+Various healthcare, EdTech, and business analytics projects leveraging Python, Power BI, and Excel.

+---

 ## 🛠️ Skills

-Update the `index.html` file to reflect your personal technical skillset.
-The template is organized into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+**Pharmacy & Healthcare:**
+- Scientific research & writing
+- Patient counseling
+- Clinical rotations
+- Medication management

+**Data Science & Analytics:**
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
+- Python (Pandas, NumPy)
+- SQL
+- Power BI
+- Machine Learning
+- Data visualization (Tableau, Excel, Looker Studio)

+**Tools & Technologies:**
+- Git & GitHub
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
+- Power Query, DAX, Star Schema
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.
+- Cloud platforms & dashboards

+---

+## 🏆 Honors & Awards

+- Most Innovative Pharmacy Student of the Year 2024/2025
+- Appointee of the Year - Ghana Pharmaceutical Student Association, KNUST 2024/2025
+- Bronze Medal at the Africa Division Final of the CICSI 2025
+- Overall Best Form 1 Student in West Africa SHS, Adenta
+- Seed Funding from Mastercard Foundation

+---

-## 💡 How to Use This Template
+## 💡 How to Use This Repository

+1. This repo contains all the files for my **portfolio website**:
+   - `index.html` → Main website file
+   - `assets/` → Folder containing images, CSS, JS, and CV
+   - `favicon-32x32.png` → Website icon
+   - `README.md` → This file

+2. To view my portfolio online: [https://gabrielagana123.github.io](https://gabrielagana123.github.io)

-Creating your own portfolio from this template is a simple, four-step process.
+3. To customize for your own portfolio (if using as a template):

-### 1. Create a New Repository from this Template
-Click the green **"Use this template"** button at the top of this repository page, then select **"Create a new repository"**.

-### 2. Name Your Repository for GitHub Pages
-This is the most important step.
-To turn your portfolio into a live website, you **must** name your new repository in the following format:
-`your-username.github.io`
-*(Replace `your-username` with your actual GitHub username.)*

-### 3. Customize Your Portfolio
-Open the `index.html` file and begin personalizing it.
-The file contains helpful `<!--💡UPDATE: ... -->` comments to guide you on where to change:
-- Your name and title
-- Social media links
-- The "About Me" section
-- Your project titles, descriptions, and links
-- Your list of skills

-### 4. Add Your Files
-- Upload your profile photo and project preview images to the `assets/images/` folder.
+   - Edit `index.html` to add your details, projects, and skills
-- Upload your CV (e.g., in PDF format) to the `assets/` folder.
+   - Replace images and CV in `assets/` folder
-- Create your favicon and add it to the root folder.

-Once you commit your changes, your new portfolio website will be live at `https://your-username.github.io` within a few minutes!
+---

+> **Note:** To host a GitHub Pages website, your repository **must be public**.
+Private repositories require a paid plan for GitHub Pages hosting.